Recommended word list

 or create account

-instead of sign up
+instead of register

 when talking about creating an account.